montimaj/pyCropWat/README.md

 pyCropWat converts precipitation data from any GEE climate dataset into effective precipitation and effective precipitation fraction rasters.
 It supports:

-- Any GEE ImageCollection with precipitation data
+- Any GEE ImageCollection with precipitation data from the [GEE Data Catalog](https://developers.google.com/earth-engine/datasets) or [Community Catalog](https://gee-community-catalog.org/)
 - Shapefile, GeoJSON, or GEE FeatureCollection asset for region of interest
 - **Multiple effective precipitation methods**: CROPWAT, FAO/AGLW, Fixed Percentage, Dependable Rainfall, FarmWest, USDA-SCS
 - Parallel processing using Dask